5 Star rated safari company in Moshi, Tanzania on TripAdvisor

 This park is famous for its tree climbing lions.
 There are various explanations about why these lions climb in trees.
 Some say the lions don’t want to be bothered by elephants and buffalos.
 Others say that the soil at this area is wet, which makes the claws of the lions soft.

-Manyara provides the perfect introduction to Tanzania’s birdlife.
-More than 400 species have been recorded, and even a first-time visitor to Africa might reasonably expect to observe 100 of these in one day.
-Highlights include thousands of pink-hued flamingos on their perpetual migration, as well as other large waterbirds such as pelicans, cormorants and storks.
+In Tanzania’s Lake Manyara National Park, our Tanzania Safari Packages give the ideal introduction to the country’s birds.
+There are over 400 species reported, and even a first-time visitor to Africa might fairly expect to see 100 of them in a single day.
+Thousands of pink-hued flamingos on their annual migration, as well as other huge water birds like pelicans, cormorants, and storks, are among the highlights.

 Size: 330 sq km (127 sq miles), of which up to 200 sq km (77 sq miles) is lake when water levels are high.

 Location: In northern Tanzania.
 The entrance gate lies 1.5 hours (126km/80 miles) west of Arusha along a newly surfaced road, close to the ethnically diverse market town of Mto wa Mbu.

 By road, charter or scheduled flight from Arusha, en route to Serengeti and Ngorongoro Crater.

 Game drives, night game drives, canoeing when the water levels is sufficiently high.